benfertig/timestamper/README.md

 Once you have downloaded the correct Miniconda installer for your Mac computer, run the installer to install Python with Miniconda.<br />

 ### Activate your conda environment
+**NOTE:** This section will probably not apply to most people, since Z shell typically defaults to Anaconda/Miniconda as its base Python distribution (provided that you installed Anaconda/Miniconda in the default location), but your results may vary.
+If you *do not* see "(base)" in your command prefix when you open a new Terminal window, then this section is for you.
+Otherwise, you can skip to the section titled **Install Py2App**.

 Newer Macintosh computers come with a preinstalled distribution of Python 3.
 If you have such a Macintosh, it is imperative that you make sure your computer **IS NOT** relying on this preinstalled Python 3 distribution when invoking the remaining commands throughout this README.<br />

 Even if your Mac does not have a preinstalled Python 3 distribution that is separate from the Python 3 distribution that you (should have) just installed through Anaconda/Miniconda, you should still make sure that, while you invoke the remaining conda/pip/python commands in this README, you are **ALWAYS** pointing your computer to the correct Python distribution (which is the one that you installed with Anaconda/Miniconda).<br />